 Elderly populations have a range of unique housing needs.
 First, elderly populations have higher housing cost-burdens (expenditures including housing and utilities that exceed 30% of income) than the general population.
 Households experiencing cost burden are often forced to cut back sharply on other necessities.
 On average, severely cost burdened households aged 65 and over in the bottom expenditure quartile spent 47% less on food and 50% less on healthcare than non-cost burdened households (Harvard Joint Center for Housing Studies, 2019).
-Recent studies by the Harvard Joint Center for Housing Studies, 2019).
-Recent studies by the Harvard Joint Center for Housing Studies, 2018).
+Recent studies by the Harvard Joint Center for Housing Studies estimate that nearly a third (9.7 million) of all households age 65 or older faced cost-burdens (Harvard Joint Center for Housing Studies, 2018).
 Meanwhile, half of that number (4.9 million) live with severe cost-burdens, paying half of their income to rents and utilities.
 Although the percentage of people age 50-65 with cost-burdens has decreased to 19.9%, this percentage still accounts for over 10.9 million households.

 Since many elderly individuals live on fixed incomes, it is common for cost-burdens to increase with age; however, 'worst-case' housing needs arise when elderly household incomes fall far below AMFI, especially in high-growth metropolitan areas.
-The US Census Bureau defines worst case needs as VLI renter households who do not receive government housing assistance and who pay more than onehalf of their income for rent, live in severely inadequate conditions, or both.
+The US Census Bureau defines worst case needs as VLI renter households who do not receive government housing assistance and who pay more than one-half of their income for rent, live in severely inadequate conditions, or both.
 While other demographic groups have experienced declining worst case needs in recent years, HUD notes that the number of elderly households with worst case needs has continued to grow over the past decade.
 For this reason, HUD predicts that elderly households will be "a key demographic facing housing problems in the years to come" (HUD 2019)